-- Plug the battery charger into a mains socket 4. - You may need to attach the appropriate plug-in module first. - Plug the battery charger plug into the charging socket on the back of the base carrier 5. - ► Charge the batteries until the charger's charging indicator lights up. - When the batteries are charged, unplug the charger plug from the charging socket and return the switch to the "Operation" position.
+You may need to attach the appropriate plug-in module first.

+- Plug the battery charger plug into the charging socket on the back of the base carrier 5. - Charge the batteries until the charger's charging indicator lights up. - When the batteries are charged, unplug the charger plug from the charging socket and return the switch to the "Operation" position.

-- The measuring station has sufficient power when the LED on the front is illuminated. - To save energy, position the switch on "Charge" when you do not need the device.
+The measuring station has sufficient power when the LED on the front is illuminated.

+To save energy, move the switch to "Charge" when you do not need the device.